 - 1. Power-off your system. - 2.
-Remove if exists the wiring of the bus coupler. - Press the unlocking lever at the lower side of the just mounted right module near 3. the bus coupler and pull it forward.
+Remove if exists the wiring of the bus coupler.

 For demounting and exchange of a (head) module or a group of modules, due to mounting reasons you always have to remove the electronic module right beside.
 After mounting it may be plugged again.